sourcegraph/python-langserver/README.md

 ## Tests

+Run `make test`.

-Run the tests via `pytest`.
-Note that some tests may fail if you're using `virtualenv` instead of the system Python3.
+The tests require `pytest`.
+Note that some tests may fail if you're using `virtualenv` instead of the system Python.